 - Appropriate Behavior: OSA urges its members to behave professionally and appropriately in all OSA events, forum discussions and communications.
 Ethical violation includes behavior such as derogatory remarks, chain emails with uncivilized language, character assassination, harassment letters, lawsuits, physical harm and actions of similar nature.

 - Nurture the Organization: Nurture our organization to grow.
-Be caring for 2nd and 3rd generation Oriyas and the new immigrants from Orissa.
+Be caring for 2nd and 3rd generation Odias and the new immigrants from Odisha.

 If your name or address is not appeared correctly in the latest OSA directory or if you want to make any changes please follow the procedure outlined in the membership update document.
 You can also contact OSA treasurer or your local chapter president.
 You may send us an email too.